 Uniforms, Advancement, Awards, and Recognitions

 Did you know that you can earn more than 65 awards as a Cub Scout?
-Whether it’s a rank advancement, Sports or Academics belt loop and pin, or one of the many other individual awards, there is plenty for you to set your sights on.
+Whether it’s a rank advancement, or one of the many other individual awards, there is plenty for you to set your sights on.

-Boy Scouting, one of the traditional membership divisions of the BSA, is available to boys who have earned the Arrow of Light Award and are at least 10 years old or have completed the fifth grade and are at least 10, or who are 11, but not yet 18 years old.
+Scouts BSA, one of the traditional membership divisions of the BSA, is available to boys and girls who have earned the Arrow of Light Award and are at least 10 years old or have completed the fifth grade and are at least 10, or who are 11, but not yet 18 years old.
 The program achieves the BSA’s objectives of developing character, citizenship, and personal fitness.

 Scout Oath (or Promise)